 Combining such simple gates, one can create more complicated ones - and use that to create circuits which take as input a collection of binary digits and produce as output some function such as sum or product of inputs (interpreting n binary inputs as an n-digit binary number).

-There is a number of online simulators that allow you to create and test such circuits virtually; in particular, we will use http://logic.ly/demo.
+There is a number of online simulators that allow you to create and test such circuits virtually; in particular, we will use http://logic.ly/demo (Demo version is enough).

 PROBLEMS